Whale Watching in Australia, 2021

 Freycinet

 A trip to the Freycinet Peninsula in Tasmania has a lot to offer.
-The Freycinet National Park is a stunning mix of wildlife and nature, all with the added bonus of miles of idyllic coastline, and the postcard-worthy Wineglass Bay is a sight not to be missed, with a number of incredible glamping accommodations perfect for family holidays.
+The Freycinet National Park is a stunning mix of wildlife and nature.
+There is the added bonus of miles of idyllic coastline, and the postcard-worthy Wineglass Bay.
+Along with a number of incredible glamping accommodations perfect for family holidays.
 This beautiful part of the world is one of the first ports of call for whales as they make their way north from Antarctica for the winter.
-Between May and July, you’ll catch humpback whales making their way to Queensland, and then from September to November, you can see them heading back.
-While the humpback whales are heading north, the southern right whales will be heading south from the mainland from June to August, and head north again from September to November.
+Between May and July, you’ll catch humpback whales making their way to Queensland.
+From September to November, you can see them heading back.
+While the humpback whales are heading north, the southern right whales will be heading south from the mainland. you can spot them from June to August, and again from September to November as they head north.

 A view over calm waters on Freycinet Peninsula, Tasmania